Initiatives waste their time and resources on overcoming mountains of obstacles

 3 Seminar.
 Jensen, Michael C. Erasmus University, Rotterdam.
 2011.

-Be Authentic
+Being Authentic

-Seek the Truth
+Seeking the Truth

-Listen Authentically
+Listening Authentically

 Of course, this cannot mean listen to everybody and everything.
 Such approaches would quickly be in conflict with the Tipping Point and Capacity Bottleneck Laws of Nature.
 As such conflicts occur, a switch to other practices is required, like those most relevant to everybody, which brings us to the Core Human Values and Essential Behaviours provided here.
 A further practice is that of co-creation on equal terms, and with knowledgeable representatives of the groups involved and impacted.

-Learn From Failure
+Learning From Failure

 In complex environments failure is guaranteed to happen as every situation can or will be different and the ‘unexpected unexpected’ keeps popping up.
 The following pattern surfaced: Learning from failure and an attitude of preventing the same failure from re-occuring reduces failure rates structurally.